franceslinyc/franceslinyc.github.io/experience.markdown

 #### Statistical Consulting Services

-Primary Consultant, Oregon State University, Corvallis, OR, 2022 - **Coming soon**
+Primary Consultant, Oregon State University, Corvallis, OR, 2022 -

+**Coming soon**
 <br/>
 <br/>

-Primary Consultant, Oregon State University, Corvallis, OR, Jan 2021 – Mar 2021
+Primary Consultant, Oregon State University, Portland, OR, Jan 2021 – Mar 2021
 - Consulted on a Fisheries & Wildlife MS project involving occupancy modeling of bat species in OR

 - Co-consulted with Andrew Rumments on a Kinesiology PhD project involving meta-survey analysis of APA and APE program quality in US universities